woodystock/learner-materials-intro-to-react/activities/activity-3.md

 Check the browser

-Our app should still work and look the same.. but now our Header code has become a re-usable component! 🥳
+Our app should still work and look the same.. but now our Header code has become a reusable component!
+Oh yeah! 🥳

 Move on to [Activity 4](./activity-4.md)